abrookins/WrapCode/README.md

 This plugin makes a "Wrap Code" command available in Sublime Text 2 that wraps selected text to a certain width.

 Unlike the built-in "Wrap" command, Wrap Code is intelligent.
 If a wrapped line was commented-out, new lines will begin with the same comment character.
 They will also indent to the same level as the original line.

 ## Installing

 Clone the repo and place the included files in a `wrapcode` directory in the Packages directory for your Sublime Text 2 install.
 On OS X, this is `~/Library/Application Support/Sublime Text 2/Packages/`.

-The plugin relies on the `codewrap` module developed by Nir Soffer.
-Install it with pip by running `pip install -r requirements.txt` either into your system Python or a virtualenv.

 ## Menu Item